lml/commontator/README.md

   Where commontable is an instance of some model that acts_as_commontable.
   Note that model's record must already exist in the database, so do not use this in new.html.erb, _form.html.erb or similar.
   We recommend you use this in the model's show.html.erb.
-  When you do this, it is up to you to ensure that the user has the proper permission to read the thread or else a SecurityTransgression will be raised.

 3. Controllers

-  Instead of linking to the thread, you might want to have the thread display right away, when the corresponding view page is loaded.
+  Instead of linking to the thread, you might want to have the thread display right away when the corresponding view page is loaded.
   If that's the case, add the following to the controller action that displays the view where the thread is located:

   ```ruby